AD&D Insurance vs. Life Insurance: What’s the Difference & Which One Should You Get?

 Accidental Dismemberment

-Accidental dismemberment is another key feature of an AD&D policy.
+Accidental dismemberment is another vital feature of an AD&D policy.
 This coverage is activated when the insured individual experiences a severe injury that results in losing a limb, eyesight, hearing or other vital bodily functions.
 Unlike the accidental death component, which usually pays out the full face value of the policy, the accidental dismemberment payout is often a percentage of that amount.
 The specific percentage depends on the type and severity of the loss.
 For example, losing one arm might result in a 50% payout, while losing both arms could trigger a 100% payout.

 Exclusions often apply, such as injuries sustained while engaging in high-risk activities or those that result from substance use.
 Additionally, some policies specify a time frame for the loss to occur post-accident for the payout to be valid.